rdaum/c256emu/README.md

 -- Load the binary <file> into <addr>
 c256emu.load_bin(<file>, <addr>)

--- Load the Intel Hex, SRec, etc. file.
-The load address is assumed -- to be part of the hex file. c256emu.load_hex(<file>)
+-- Load the Intel Hex, file.
+The load address is assumed to be part of -- the hex file. c256emu.load_hex(<file>)

 -- Jump the program counter to <addr>